rustwasm/book/src/game-of-life/setup.md

-Anytime you make changes and want them reflected on [http://localhost:8080/](http://localhost:8080/), just re-run the `npm run build` command.
+Anytime you make changes and want them reflected on [http://localhost:8080/](http://localhost:8080/), just re-run the `npm run build-debug` command.
 Occasionally, I've seen the development server be overly aggressive with its caching of the `.wasm`.
 If you run into this, try restarting the development server.